 '''

 qc.get.probes()

 qc.get.probe(name)

 qc.add.probe(name,probeset)

 '''

 name A name for the given probeset.
-By default, this is the probeset identifier probeset ID
+By default, this is the probeset identifier probeset A probeset ID setQCEnvironment qc.get.spikes qc.get.ratios

 A character array of probeset IDs, or the requested probeset ID, as appropriate.